 This is how you can maximize the success of your “Welcome Series” campaign.
 To ensure a successful CVR, emails should typically be sent anywhere between 30 minutes – 24 hours after a purchase has been completed by a new shopper.
 Included in these emails should be product recommendations based on items the shopper is likely interested in, as well as exclusive offers.

 - A 2% CVR is typical for shoppers bought back by a good post-purchase offer included in a properly executed “Welcome” email series.

 A well planned post-purchase campaign will provide fantastic returns for your business in the long run.
 Of course, one thing that typically gets overlooked when it comes to email blasts is; how easily will shoppers be able to view this email?
-If an email is not coded properly to display across all mobile device, this could frustrate most of your customers.
+If an email is not coded properly to display on all mobile device, this could frustrate most of your customers.
 It’s highly recommended to perform some internal testing on your email campaigns, to ensure they can be quickly opened and viewed across a variety of mobile devices.